SiposIosua/GigHub/README.md

 # Introduction
-TODO: We will build a real-world mini social network called GigHub.
-We will use a lot of tools and techniques involving ASP.NET MVC, Web API, Entity Framework Code First, Bootstrap3, HTML5, CSS3, refactoring, clean coding, clean architecture and dependency injection.
+ I build a real-world mini social network application for live music lovers called GigHub, where I improved my front-end and back-end development skills.
+In this project I used techniques like ASP.NET MVC, Web Api, Entity Framework Code First, Boostrap3, HTML5, CSS3, security, object-oriented-design, clean coding, clean arhitecutre, automated testing, dependency injection and much more.
- With this project we can increase our knowledge an skills to take a step closer to being a full-stack .NET developer.
+So musicians can sign up and list their upcoming gigs, and their followers can see all the upcoming gigs on the home page or search for them by artist, genre, or location, and then they can add their favorite gigs to their calendar.
+Once a musician updates or cancels one of their upcoming gigs, users who are attending that gig will see a notification here on the navigation bar when they log in.
+After that I refactored application towards a clean, decoupled, and testable architecture.
+Finally I wrote unit and integration tests for various moving parts.

 # Getting Started
 TODO: From this project we need to: